• Skip to primary navigation

 Greenhouse gases are gases in the Earth’s atmosphere which trap heat.
 An increase in greenhouse gases caused by human activity is responsible for the greenhouse effect and global warming.

 It’s not greenhouse gases themselves that are bad, without them the Earth would be too cold for life to exist, but humans are adding too many greenhouse gases into the atmosphere by burning fossil fuels and our general over consuming lifestyle.
-Even a small temperature increase could have a catastrophic effect for our planet.
+Even a small temperature increase could have a catastrophic effect on our planet.

 What are Greenhouse gases?